BraedenCu/BraedenCu/README.md

 ### Hi there 👋

+Hi 👋
+I am currently a student developer attending the Illinois Mathematics and Science Academy

 <!--
 **BraedenCu/BraedenCu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.